brendt/stitcher.io/src/content/book/09-test-factories.md

 }
 ```

 Now let's look into states.
-In the original example, I mentioned that we might want our invoice to be paid.
+In the original example, I mentioned that we might want to create a paid invoice.
 I was a little naive previously when I assumed this simply meant changing the status field on the invoice model.
 We also need an actual payment to be saved in the database!
-Laravel's default factories can handle this with callbacks, triggers after a model was created; though imagine what happens if you're managing several, maybe even tens of states, each with their own side effects.
+Laravel's default factories can handle this with callbacks, which trigger after a model was created; though imagine what happens if you're managing several, maybe even tens of states, each with their own side effects.
 A simple `$factory->afterCreating` hook just isn't robust enough to manage all this in a sane way.

 So, let's turn things around.
 Let's properly configure our invoice factory, _before_ creating the actual invoice.